 Maternal mortality is notoriously difficult to measure (1).
 The most widely used measure, the Maternal Mortality Ratio (MMRatio), expresses maternal deaths per 100 000 live births, but MMRatios rarely exceed 1000 or 1 per 100 live births.
 Maternal deaths are thus relatively rare events and they are also hard to identify precisely, both of which limit the applicability of sample survey measurement methods.
-In countries with well-developed statistical services, the convenperiods, and for monitoring and evaluation purposes.
+In countries with well-developed statistical services, the conven-

-tional source of information about maternal mortality is the civil registration system, which records both live births and deaths, by cause, on a continuous basis.
+3 Senior Project Officer, Statistics and Monitoring, Division of Evaluation, Policy and Planning, UNICEF, New York, USA.
+Ref.
+No. 00-0865 tional source of information about maternal mortality is the civil registration system, which records both live births and deaths, by cause, on a continuous basis.
 Even in such settings, however, maternal deaths are invariably found to be under-recorded in official statistics owing to misclassification of the cause of death (2-4).
 In countries with less well developed statistical services, the outright omission of deaths contributes an additional source of error.